george-hawkins/mini-quad-2023/build.md

 At the start of the update process, the LED first went dark for a while, blinked red for a while then solid red for a while and then at the end of the process went dark for quite a few seconds before flashing green again.
 At this point I reconnected the USB-C cable and checked the `Avatar_version.txt` file.

-Note: in general, you should pull out cables by their leads but with the VTX USB-C adapter it's hard to see how you can do anything else - just hold the leads and gently pull it out.
+Note: in general, you shouldn't pull out cables by their leads but with the VTX USB-C adapter it's hard to see how you can do anything else - just hold the leads and gently pull it out.

 ### Bind the goggles to the VTX